kidem42/Tg_bot_receipt_recognition/README.md

 - Implemented message tracking system for associating notes with receipts
 - Added "Notes" column to the spreadsheet
 - Added automatic cleanup of old message tracking records (after 14 days)
-- Removed "Tax Amount" field from the OpenAI prompt and data processing
-- Removed "ID" column from the spreadsheet
 - Added "Amount in USD" column for manual entry
 - Renamed columns for better clarity:
   - "Telegram User ID" → "User ID"